 Wollen, Joe (August 2008).
 Tien Tao Meditations Class 1.
 Students at Colorado School of Traditional Chinese Medicine.

--Chen Style Tai Chi Chuan Teacher Training; Ongoing since April 2013 (ended in June 2016 with Cheng Shifu’s passing)
+Chen Style Tai Chi Chuan Teacher Training; Ongoing since April 2013-ended in October 2016 after death of Cheng Jin Cai

--Student of Tui Na with Grandmaster Cheng Jin Cai September 2014 (ended in June 2016 with Cheng Shifu’s Passing)
+Informal Discipleship in Tui Na with Grandmaster Cheng Jin Cai September 2014-ended in October 2016 after death of Cheng Jin Cai

 1st Degree Black Belt Chen Style Tai Chi Chuan, Master Cheng Jin Cai, October 2015

 Advanced Training and Diagnosis, Assessment and Treatment of Sports Injury and Pain, Whitfield Reaves, 60 hour Apprenticeship, May 2012

 Tien Tao Guide, Master Craig Carpenter, May 2009